 The data scientist role is fairly new in many organizations, so there are not yet a lot of processes in place, Wenhold said.

 Asking about training and professional development opportunities also demonstrates that you are a lifelong learner, said Crystal Son, executive director of enterprise data and analytics solutions at Blue Cross Blue Shield.

 This gets at the organization’s commitment to technology, Wenhold said.

-10. How did the company handle a project that did not go well, or produce the intended results?
+13. How did the company handle a project that didn’t go well, or produce the intended results?

-This question helps a candidate learn if a company is comfortable with failure, and how they learn from it, said Jamie Glenn, co-founder and COO of Knock.
+This question helps a candidate learn if a company is comfortable with failure, and how they learn from it, said Jamie Glenn, cofounder and chief operating officer of Knock.